linushof/sampling-in-dfe/README.md

 ## Copyright Notice

-All material made available in this GitHub repository is licensed under the Creative Commons Attribution 4.0 International Public License.
-Subject to the terms and conditions of this Public License, you are free to reproduce and share the Licensed Material and to produce, reproduce, and Share Adapted Material.
+**Open Access**  All material in this repository is licensed under a Creative Commons Attribution 4.0 International License, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.

 [![licensebuttons by](https://licensebuttons.net/l/by/3.0/88x31.png)](https://github.com/linushof/sampling-in-dfe/blob/main/LICENSE.md)

+Copyright (c) The Authors 2021